 Lavandula hosts three major festivals each year: Autumn Harvest in May, La Primavera in October and Lavender Harvest in January.

-The beautiful garden and La Trattoria are available after-hours for small outdoor European-style functions, weddings or birthdays.
+The beautiful garden and La Trattoria is available after-hours for outdoor European-style functions, weddings or birthdays.

 Gate fee - $4 per adult Festival Fee - $6 per adult $12 annual membership. (visit as often as you like) Dogs are welcome on leash.